-- 31. By November 1, 2019, and thereafter, the State will phase in the proposed tool to assess and evaluate beneficiaries against the 1915(i) HCBS State plan benefit needs-based eligibility criteria. - 32.
-From June 1, 2020 through September 30, 2020 and thereafter, the State will provide technical assistance to all PIHPs on the 1915(i) HCBS State plan benefit needs-based eligibility packets and tools developed to assure individuals meet all the eligibility requirements.
+- 31. By November 1, 2019, the State will phase in the proposed tool to assess and evaluate beneficiaries against the 1915(i) HCBS State plan benefit needs-based eligibility criteria. - 32.
+From June 1, 2020 through September 30, 2020, the State will provide technical assistance to all PIHPs on the 1915(i) HCBS State plan benefit needs-based eligibility packets and tools developed to assure individuals meet all the eligibility requirements.

-- 33. From October 1, 2020 through January 1, 2021 December 31, 2021, the State will do the joint Application and Design (JAD) Sessions for requirements/design. - 34.
-From January 1, 20212 through March 1, 2021 September 30, 2022, the State will phase in enrolled beneficiaries information packets to the online system with the state testing the eligibility capabilities and notifications. - 35.
-From June 1, 20242 through July 1, 20242, the State will analyze the adequacy of administration needed to process information and to make eligibility determinations. - 36.
-From September 1, 2021 through September 30, 2021, the State will finalize the process andrequirements via manual revisions and training to all PIHP users. - 37.
-From October 1, 20242 forward, the State will demonstrate full compliance in executing eligibility determinations for all individuals currently enrolled in or seeking 1915(i) HCBS State plan benefits to ensure all individuals receiving services will be determined eligible by the state on or before October 1, 2023.
+- 33. From October 1, 2020 through January 1, 2021, the State will do the joint Application and Design (JAD) Sessions for requirements/design. - 34.
+From January 1, 2021 through March 1, 2021, the State will phase in enrolled beneficiaries information packets to the online system with the state testing the eligibility capabilities and notifications. - 35.
+From June 1, 2021 through July 1, 2021, the State will analyze the adequacy of administration needed to process information and to make eligibility determinations. - 36.
+From September 1, 2021 through September 30, 2021, the State will finalize the process and requirements via manual revisions and training to all PIHP users. - 37.
+From October 1, 2021 forward, the State will demonstrate full compliance in executing eligibility determinations for all individuals currently enrolled in or seeking 1915(i) HCBS State plan benefits to ensure all individuals receiving services will be determined eligible by the state on or before October 1, 2022.
 NOTE: PIHPs will no longer be responsible for determining needs-based criteria and eligibility for initial or re-evaluations. - 38.
-The state will adhere to the all of the requirements, including quality monitoring and reporting, in accordance with the information specified in the approved 1915(i) HCBS State plan benefit which will become effective as of October 1, 2023.
+The state will adhere to the all of the requirements, including quality monitoring and reporting, in accordance with the information specified in the approved 1915(i) HCBS State plan benefit which will become effective as of October 1, 2022.